aarongorka/aarongorka-com/content/blog/cms-project.md

 ### CORS

-As a CMS that would have assets loaded by many 3rd parties, asserting that we had the correct CORS behaviour allowed us to be confident in what can sometimes be a complex subject.
+As a CMS that would have assets loaded by many 3rd parties, asserting that we had the correct CORS behaviour allowed us to be confident in what can sometimes be a complex subject (read: nobody else was interesting in understanding CORS, so it fell to us to debug it).

 ```python
 def test_cms_cors_allow_google_com():